Nash Equilibria and Pitfalls of Adversarial Training in Adversarial Robustness Games: EXPERIMENTS

-Next, we investigate the robustness of each strategy.
+\textbf{Robustness. } We investigate the robustness of each strategy.
 Since our model is linear, it is possible to calculate the distance between a point and the model's decision boundary.
 If the distance exceeds the perturbation budget $\varepsilon$ then we say that the point is certifiably robust.
-We plot the standard accuracy and certified robust accuracy (robust and correct) of AT and OAT (see Figure \ref{fig: SVM acc}).
-We found that while the model trained with AT achieves a perfect standard accuracy, the model achieves zero certified robust accuracy.
+We found that while the model trained with AT achieves a perfect standard accuracy, the model always achieves zero robust accuracy.

 One explanation is Theorem \ref{lemma: adversarial training uses non-robust feature (general)}, which states that AT can lead to a model that puts non-trivial weight on non-robust features.
 In our dataset, feature $j$ for $j=2,\dots,d+1$ are non-robust but predictive so that if our model relies on these features, we can have high standard accuracy but low robust accuracy.
 We can see that a model trained with AT puts more weight on non-robust features (see Figure \ref{fig: SVM norm}) and puts a higher magnitude on the positive weight which help the model to achieve $100$ percent standard accuracy.
 On the other hand, the model trained with OAT achieves $70$ percent standard accuracy and robust accuracy.
 The number is consistent with our construction, where we assume that the robust feature is correct with probability $0.7$.
 In addition, we can see that OAT leads to a model that puts a much lower weight on the non-robust features (see Figure \ref{fig: SVM norm}).
 This is consistent with our theoretical finding that OAT leads to a robust classifier.
 We note that the weights are not exactly zero because we use SGD to optimize the model.